xtye5025/MLSFF/README.md

 Evaluation:

-- [coco-caption](https://github.com/jiasenlu/coco-caption): Download the modified version of coco-caption.
+- [coco-caption](https://github.com/jiasenlu/coco-caption): Download coco-caption for evaluation.

 ## Dependencies
 This is the list of python requirements: